VardhanSuroshi/SCL-Design-Workshop-24/characterization/readme.md

 ### Note:
-Before we begin with the next step.
-Please download the [characterize.tgz](https://github.com/VardhanSuroshi/SCL-Design-Workshop-24/blob/main/characterization/characterize.tgz) file in your local directory.
+- Before we begin with the next step.
+Please download the [characterize.zip](https://github.com/VardhanSuroshi/SCL-Design-Workshop-24/blob/main/characterization/characterize.zip) file in your local directory.

-Open a new terminal and untar your file using the command  ``tar cvfz characterize.tgz``.
+- unzip your file.
+- Copy the SCL.scs file and paste it into the characterize directory.

 ## **2. Extract and Modify Individual Cell Netlists:**